xwojziarnik/bookstore/README.md

 - Get to know Django & Django Rest framework better,
 - Learn how to implement tests,
 - Write an app using public API,
-- Get to know how to host app using Docker
+- Get to know how to host app using Docker,
+- Learn how to use different database than default SQLite3

 ## Features